youngjoo-epfl/gconvRNN/README.md

 cite the above paper if you use it.

 ## Status of code
-Currently this code works on Penn Treebank character level language modeling with "Model2" at the paper.
+Currently this code works on Penn Treebank character level language modeling with 'Model2'.
 I will update other experiments in the paper soon.

 ## Environment